openziti/ziti-doc/docusaurus/docs/reference/tunnelers/80-kubernetes/kubernetes-sidecar.md

 ## Prerequisites

 - Complete the [Minikube Quickstart](/docs/learn/quickstarts/network/local-kubernetes).
-This guide uses the Ziti Controller and Ziti Edge Router that are created in the Minikube Quickstart.
+This guide uses the controller and router that are created in the Minikube Quickstart.
 - Admin-level access to a Kubernetes cluster via `kubectl`.

 ## Create and Enroll an Identity

-This guide will re-use the Ziti service "testapi-service", a REST API demo server, that was created in the quickstart.
+This guide will re-use the service "testapi-service", a REST API demo server, that was created in the quickstart.

-1. We will create a new identity for our client app with the correct role to grant access to the Ziti service.
+1. We will create a new identity for our client app with the correct role to grant access to the service.

   ```text
   ziti edge create identity device sidecar-client \